hardhats/vista-install-docs/New/InitializeVistA.rst

     NAMESPACE// <strong>VISTA</strong></code></div>

-Note to GT.M Users
+Note to GT.M/YottaDB Users
 ------------------
 Due to the fact that Cache does not enforce the M standard as strictly, many illegal instructions have found themselves into VistA code.
-In addition, neither Cache nor GT.M is fully M95 standards compliant.
+In addition, neither Cache nor GT.M/YottaDB is fully M95 standards compliant.
 As a result, there is always the game of making sure what we write supports both systems.
 For these reasons, the hardhats community maintains fixes for these routines and when possible sends the fixes back to the VA.
 In the future, the OSEHRA repositories will contain the fixes so that end users don't have to download the code and fix it themselves.

-The WorldVistA Distrubution of VistA is GT.M compatible; you don't need any fixes for it; but the below provides a lot more functionality.
+The WorldVistA Distrubution of VistA is GT.M/YottaDB compatible; you don't need any fixes for it; but the below provides a lot more functionality.

 If you downloaded vxVistA or FOIA VistA, you need to copy the routines from this repository